docker/docs/engine/admin/multi-service_container.md

 The container's main process is responsible for managing all processes that it starts.
-In some cases, the main process isn't well-designed, and doesn't handle "reaping" (stopping) child processes gracefully when the container exists.
+In some cases, the main process isn't well-designed, and doesn't handle "reaping" (stopping) child processes gracefully when the container exits.
 If your process falls into this category, you can use the `--init` option when you run the container.
 The `--init` flag inserts a tiny init-process into the container as the main process, and handles reaping of all processes when the